QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 print(plt.style.available)
 ```

-Let's apply some of them to different types of visualizations
+Let's apply some of them to different types of graphs

 ```{code-cell} python3